veldurai1985/Assignment/README.md

     > **“Without a sense of purpose, no company, either public or private, can achieve its full potential"**  - Larry Fink, CEO of Blackrock

-    One of the huge shifts in the corporation is the preference of the employees to work for a companies to work for companies that have a social and environmental purpose.
-In 2014 IBM institute study, Desire to work for corporation that supports social and environment was the second career goal.
+    One of the huge shifts in the corporation is the preference of the employees to work for a companies that have a social and environmental purpose.
+In 2014 IBM institute study, Desire to work for corporation that supports social and environment was the second on the list of career goal.

-    Benevity is the first certified B Corps in Canada.
+    It is important to note that Benevity is the first certified B Corps in Canada.
 The company has over 2 million users around the world and it processed over 2 billion dollars in donation and 10 million hours of volunteering time to 150,000 charities.
 Apart from that it holds almost 2 million charities and platform is available in 17 languages.

     * [Source - Forbes](https://www.forbes.com/sites/afdhelaziz/2018/07/02/how-benevity-is-unleashing-employee-purpose-as-a-competitive-advantage/#7c7a54a64c2f)
 ---

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

 * How is your company performing relative to competitors in the same domain?

+    Benevity is a relatively a niche player compared other major player such as Blackbaud.
+Benevity focus on corporate giving program and they are able to expand the prodcuct offering by strategic acquistion (GrantStream in 2015) and organic internal development.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+    Benvity soley focus on corporate giving platforms.
+Benevity can expand to other areas of grant management such as Government, Art & Culture, Research funding, Healthcare and Scholarship providers.
+Though, Benevity platform has millions of charities, it is viewed from corporation prespective not the other way around.
+They can leverage these platforms to act as a bridge between corporation and non-profits.

+    In fact, Benevity created Benevity one wold in 2016 that will allow coroporation to give donation for an internation disaster.
+In 2018, Benevity one platform processed closed to $ 800k donation.
+---
 * Why do you think that offering this product or service would benefit the company?

+    Benevity will have a much broder ecosystem for the grant management.
+It also provides more options for the corportation to fund some of these instituion.

 * What technologies would this additional product or service utilize?

 * Why are these technologies appropriate for your solution?